College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-UMass Amherst is a very large public university located in the large suburb of Amherst.
-A Best Colleges rank of #81 out of 2,217 colleges nationwide means UMass Amherst is a great university overall.
+UMass Amherst is a very large public university located in the suburb of Amherst.
+A Best Colleges rank of #81 out of 2,217 schools nationwide means UMass Amherst is a great university overall.

-There were roughly 83 linguistics & comparative literature students who graduated with this degree at UMass Amherst in the most recent data year.
-After graduation, comparative literature degree recipients generally make an average of $26,593 at the beginning of their careers.
+There were approximately 92 linguistics & comparative literature students who graduated with this degree at UMass Amherst in the most recent data year.
+Soon after graduation, comparative literature degree recipients typically earn about $26,593 in their early careers.

 More information about a degree in linguistics & comparative literature from University of Massachusetts Amherst